What is a DBA or Fictitious Name? Does My Business Need a DBA?

 How to Register a DBA

 Registration of DBA's is regulated by each state, with different procedures in each.
 To register a DBA, you will need to go to the county registrar and ask to register a business name.
-You can also register a business name with your state's business department (usually under the state secretary of state).
-In some states, the registration process may involve publishing your DBA in a local newspaper.
+In some states, the DBA registration process may involve publishing your DBA in a local newspaper.

 Do I Need an Attorney to Register a DBA?